 Dr. Alexis is an expert in this multifactorial disease and uses a combination of herbal blends and pharmaceuticals to treat her patients successfully.
 The goals of therapy are to:

 PMS can be a debilitating condition for some women.
 It is characterized by cyclic symptoms during the second half of the menstrual phase caused by sudden changes in hormone levels.
-Its symptoms, which can make a woman’s life unbearable, are:
+PMS symptoms, which can make a woman’s life unbearable, are:

 Testing should be done to rule out thyroid and blood sugar problems.
 Aside from this, screening for concurrent disorders of depression and anxiety should also be conducted.
 Dr. Alexis treats this syndrome using a multifactorial approach, which includes nutritional intervention, herbal medicine, and, in some cases, bioidentical hormones.
 These can relieve symptoms and restore hormone balance.

 If you need medical assistance with conception or contraception, Dr. Alexis can help.
 There is nothing more satisfying to her than parents finally being able to conceive a healthy baby.
 Infertility in women has been the source of much heartache and suffering.
-Women have spent countless money to become pregnant.
+Women have spent countless amounts of money to become pregnant.
 About 10% to 15% of couples experience infertility, and in these instances, 40% is female-related, 40% is male-related, and 20% is unknown.

 Dr. Alexis will screen you for anovulation, hypothyroidism, elevated prolactin, uterine fibroids, adhesions, endometriomas, and other masses.
 Therapy includes correcting ovulatory dysfunction, which is a cause of approximately 45% of female-related infertility, tonifying the uterus, and hormone balancing.
 For women wanting to prevent pregnancy, there are many options for birth control, such as: